What Is Population Health? A Key Concept Explained

 - Happiness and well-being

-But population health issues also include the major things that impact the health of a group of people.
-These issues often relate to the very structure of society, such as:
+But population health issues also include the major factors that impact the health of a group of people.
+These issues often relate to the very structure of society and expand beyond medical practices or healthcare, such as:

 - Income inequality